semanticdata/logseq-starter-graph/README.md

 A Logseq Starter.

-## 📢 Publish to GitHub Pages
+## 📢 Publish Logseq Graph to GitHub Pages

-We recommend using the [publish workflow](https://github.com/semanticdata/logseq-starter-graph/blob/main/.github/workflows/logseq-publish.yml) to publish your graph to GitHub Pages.
+Here's a step-by-step guide to publish your Logseq graph to GitHub Pages.
+We recommend using the [workflow](.github/workflows/logseq-publish.yml) provided with the project to publish your graph to GitHub Pages.
 To do so, follow the steps below.

-> Note: The first time the workflow is run takes significantly longer than subsequent cycles.
-Please be patient.

 ### 1. Open the Repository Settings